evansbenj/2024_BIO722/8_GATK_base_recalibration_and_Genotyping.md

 ```

 As above, please copy and paste this script, make it executable, and execute it.
 You could name this script `Step_2_execute_GATK_IndelRealigner.pl`.
 Please don't forget to modify the name of your reference chromosome as appropriate.

+# Problem 7.
+OK please do these steps at home on the full data set.